Brand Strategy · Messaging · Logo Design · Identity System · Menu Design · Collateral Design · Signage

-Rebrand for a Historic, Beloved Los Angeles Restaurant
+Rebrand for an historic, beloved Los Angeles restaurant

 The Tam O'Shanter is a family-run, Scottish-inspired pub and a Los Angeles favorite since the day it opened its doors.